Schema Markup Example

 Published on

-The Search Box Is Being Replaced by an Answer
+AI Search Visibility: The Search Box Is Being Replaced by an Answer

 The question is no longer "do I rank on page one?"
 It's "when a machine answers my customer's question, does it say my name?"

-Why This Is Positioning, Not Plumbing
+Why Is AI Search About Positioning, Not Plumbing?

-Most owners hear "AI search" and reach for a technical fix — some schema markup, a plugin, a setting.
+Most owners hear "AI search" and reach for a technical fix.
+Some schema markup, a plugin, a setting.
 That's plumbing.
 The real game is positioning, and the playbook was written 45 years ago.

 Al Ries and Jack Trout, in Positioning: The Battle for Your Mind, gave us the one idea that explains how AI decides who to mention: the basic goal of positioning is to own a word in the mind of the prospect.
 Large language models are, functionally, a compressed map of what the internet says about who owns which word.
-When a model decides who the "emergency HVAC repair in Maryville" company is, it is regurgitating the strongest, most consistent association it learned.
+When a model decides who the "emergency HVAC repair in Knoxville" company is, it is regurgitating the strongest, most consistent association it learned.
 If you don't own a word, the machine has nothing to retrieve.

 Marty Neumeier sharpened the same blade in Zag with his onliness test: can you complete the sentence "We are the only ___ that ___"?
 Neumeier's point was always that a brand that blends in gets ignored by humans.
-In the AI era it's worse — a brand that blends in is statistically invisible to the model, because there's no distinct pattern for it to surface.
+In the AI era it's worse.
+A brand that blends in is statistically invisible to the model, because there's no distinct pattern for it to surface.
 Sameness isn't just boring now.
 It's deletion.

-The practitioners building this field have a name for it: Answer Engine Optimization (AEO) — sometimes called Generative Engine Optimization (GEO).
+The practitioners building this field have a name for it: Answer Engine Optimization (AEO), sometimes called Generative Engine Optimization (GEO).
 Old SEO optimized to rank a page.
 AEO optimizes to become the answer.
 The mechanics are different in three ways that matter to a CEO:

 2. Entities beat keywords.
 Models think in entities (your business as a known "thing" with attributes) not just strings of keywords.
 Consistent mentions of your name, location, and specialty across the web teach the model what you are.

 3. Structured, quotable answers win.
-Content written as clear, direct answers to real questions — with definitions, numbers, and named specifics — is far more likely to be lifted into an AI response than vague brochure copy.
+Content written as clear, direct answers to real questions, with definitions, numbers, and named specifics, is far more likely to be lifted into an AI response than vague brochure copy.

 Hormozi's Lens: Engaged Search Is the Warmest Traffic There Is

 Alex Hormozi, in $100M Leads, draws a line between interrupting a stranger (cold ads, cold email) and capturing someone who is actively searching for the solution right now.
 Search-intent traffic is the warmest free traffic on earth because the buyer raised their own hand.
-AI search is that same engaged buyer — except the machine now pre-selects who they'll trust before they ever reach a website.
+AI search is that same engaged buyer, except the machine now pre-selects who they'll trust before they ever reach a website.

 The Authority Flywheel: How You Actually Get Cited

 Models cite sources that the rest of the web treats as authoritative.
-That's a flywheel David Ogilvy would have recognized instantly — he built campaigns on the principle that specific, factual, credibility-laden claims outperform vague puffery every time.
+That's a flywheel David Ogilvy would have recognized instantly.
+He built campaigns on the principle that specific, factual, credibility-laden claims outperform vague puffery every time.
 "At 60 miles an hour the loudest noise comes from the electric clock" sold Rolls-Royces because it was concrete and verifiable.
 AI engines reward the same thing: concrete, consistent, corroborated facts about your business.

 The Dan Martell Frame: Make Visibility a System, Not a Scramble

 Dan Martell, in Buy Back Your Time, would diagnose why most businesses lose this race in one sentence: they treat content and citations as a sporadic chore that depends on the owner having a free afternoon.
 Tasks rot.
-The competitor who installs a system — a documented monthly cadence of question-based content, citation outreach, and listing consistency — compounds while the owner who "gets to it when things slow down" never does.
+The competitor who installs a system, a documented monthly cadence of question-based content, citation outreach, and listing consistency, compounds while the owner who "gets to it when things slow down" never does.

 Martell's rule fits exactly: anything that drives growth and happens more than twice should become a playbook someone else can run.
 Wire your AEO engine into a repeatable workflow so it produces authority every month whether you're on a job site or on a beach.